Consistent Conjectures in Dynamic Matching Markets: Introduction

 In this paper, we provide a unifying framework to study solution concepts for two-sided, one-to-one, dynamic matching markets in which matching is irreversible.
 A key ingredient in any such solution concept is what matchings an agent expects would ensue should they remain unmatched and wait for a better matching opportunity; we dub this set of matchings the agent's \emph{conjectures}.
 Following the literature on matching with externalities \citep{sasaki1996two,hafalir2008stability}, we take conjectures as a primitive and define a solution concept given these conjectures.
 We provide a sufficient condition these conjectures must satisfy for the solution concept to be nonempty.
 Armed with this result, we propose two solution concepts for dynamic matching markets with nonempty solutions.

 Formally, we study a two-sided, dynamic matching market, in which agents on both sides of the economy arrive over time.
-We assume arrivals are deterministic, that is, agents can perfectly foresee when each agent arrives in the economy.\footnote{We assume deterministic arrivals because it simplifies notation, but it is not needed for our results.
-See \autoref{remark:ass}.} A matching specifies who matches with who in each period, subject to two constraints: agents cannot be matched before they arrive, and agents can have at most one matching partner on the opposite side.
-Agents are discounted utility maximizers, and their payoff from a matching solely depends on who they match with and when.
+We assume arrivals are deterministic; that is, agents can perfectly foresee when each agent arrives in the economy.\footnote{We assume deterministic arrivals because doing so simplifies notation, but this assumption is not needed for our results.
+See \autoref{remark:ass}.} A matching specifies who matches with whom in each period, subject to two constraints: agents cannot be matched before they arrive, and agents can have at most one matching partner on the opposite side.
+Agents are discounted utility maximizers, and their payoff from a matching depends only on whom they match with and when.
 Our goal is to study solution concepts for this economy.

 In \autoref{sec:conjectures}, we introduce the two main ingredients of the model: an agent's conjectures (\autoref{definition:conjectures}) and a solution concept given the conjectures (\autoref{definition:sol-given-c}).
 When determining whether a matching is self-enforcing, and hence a solution for the economy, the matching should at the very least be immune to two kinds of blocks: blocks by individual agents who may not find their current matching partner acceptable, and blocks by pairs of contemporaneous agents who would rather match together.
 As we explain next, an agent's conjectures allow us to define the agent's set of acceptable matching partners.
 We say a matching is a solution for the economy given the conjectures if no agent is matched to an unacceptable matching partner, and no two agents who are available to match at the same time prefer to match together.
 As we explain in \autoref{sec:conjectures}, in one-period economies, the solution concept given the conjectures reduces to the notion of stability in \cite{gale1962college}, independently of the conjectures.